Explain

 show ip routeLab: draw the fabric

-- how the fabric learns the user location,
+- How does the fabric learn the user location?

-- how traffic exits to a traditional network.
+- How does traffic exit to a traditional network?

-You do not pass this topic by memorizing product names.
-You pass it by knowing what job each node does.
+You do not pass this topic with product names alone.
+You pass when you can name the job of each node and the command that proves it.